Guide

 Canada’s Major Insurance Companies

-• Insure your total property value
+• Make sure your property value is insured in full.

-• Carefully review your policy to make sure property details are correct
+• Carefully review your policy to make sure property details are correct.

 If you are in a scenario that requires you to use your title insurance policy, follow these steps for the best results:

-1. Double-check your insurance policy: to ensure that your coverage covers the title-related issue.
+• Double-Check Your Insurance Policy: to ensure that your coverage covers the title-related issue.
 Unless your insurance policy specifically covers it, your insurer will not reimburse you for a problem not mentioned in the policy.

 Title insurance is not a legal requirement in Canada.
 However, your mortgage lender may require you to purchase title insurance to obtain a mortgage with them.
 Title insurance also comes with a host of benefits, including:

-1. Peace of Mind: Issues and defects might only be spotted years after you have already purchased the home.
+• Peace of Mind: Issues and defects might only be spotted years after you have already purchased the home.
 With title insurance, you won’t have to worry about your homeownership status, and you don’t need to worry about past debts from the previous owner coming back to haunt you.

-2. Survey Coverage: With title insurance, you might not need to have a land survey conducted or provide your lender with a Real Property Report in the case of Alberta.
+• Survey Coverage: With title insurance, you might not need to have a land survey conducted or provide your lender with a Real Property Report in the case of Alberta.

 Frequently Asked Questions

-You'll most likely need to buy residential lender's title insurance when you acquire your house.
+You'll most likely need to buy a residential lender's title insurance when you acquire your house.
 However, you can purchase buyer's title insurance at any time after the closing.
 It's worth noting that title insurance for existing homeowners is somewhat different from the type taken out when purchasing a home.

 Residential title insurance covers you while you own the property.
 Additionally, most policies extend coverage to your heirs, spouse, or children if they inherit the house under certain conditions.